 This breed is very energetic and needs to be thoroughly exercised on a daily basis and always on

-Providing sufficient exercise is given, the SBT is adaptable to apartment life as well as a
+Provided sufficient exercise is given, the SBT is adaptable to apartment life as well as a house.

-house.
-A secure outdoor area for additional activity, is always the ideal.
+A secure outdoor area for play, training and necessary breaks, is always the ideal.